-Sipping isn’t something you usually associate with tequila, but these ones might just change your mind with their specific flavors and smooth palates.
+Sipping isn’t something you usually associate with tequila (tequila shots are much more common), but these ones might just change your mind with their specific flavors and smooth palates.
 Don’t count them out of your cocktails, though.
 It’s these qualities that also make them the perfect base for any premium cocktails that need some balance and/or pronounced flavors.

 The Best Mexican Tequila